What should I bring?

 No, because microwave ovens and compact refrigerators are already provided in each residence hall living unit.
 Due to the fire hazard and electrical requirements associated with certain appliances, only microwave ovens and refrigerators provided by residence life are allowed.

-Fall 2013: Move-in begins Friday, August 16, at 8 a.m.
-Upon arrival, you will need to check in at your assigned residence hall reception desk.
-You will not be allowed to check in before the date listed here unless you are assigned to a Living-Learning Community (LLC) floor, or unless you are a member of the Honors College.
-LLC residents need to move in on Thursday, August 15, so they have time to get settled before the kick-off event on Friday.
-Students who are members of the Honors College have permission to move in on August 15, but it isn't required.
+Fall 2016: Move-in begins Friday, August 19, at 8 a.m.
+Upon arrival, you will need to check in at your assigned residence hall reception desk; please have your BearPass card handy.
+You will not be allowed to check in before the date listed here unless you are assigned to a Living-Learning Community (LLC) floor.
+LLC residents need to move in on Thursday, August 18, so they have time to get settled before the kick-off event on Thursday evening.

-Spring 2013: Blair-Shannon House, Freudenberger House, Kentwood Hall, Wells House and Woods House close for spring break from 8 a.m.
-March 9 to 8 a.m.
-March 17.
-Residents of closed buildings who need to remain on campus during these dates may receive a special nightly rate of $69 (plus tax) at nearby University Plaza Hotel.
-The rate includes a full hot breakfast buffet and complimentary Internet.
-Anyone interested in this option should contact University Plaza directly at 417-864-7333.
+Spring 2016: Blair-Shannon House, Freudenberger House, Wells House and Woods House close for spring break from 8 a.m.
+March 5 to 8 a.m.
+March 13.
+Residents of these closed buildings who need to remain on campus during these dates should contact the Residence Life office at 417-836-5536.

-At the end of the spring semester, all residents must be completely moved out by 8 a.m.
-Saturday, May 18.
+At the end of the Spring 2016 semester, all residents must be completely moved out by 8 a.m.
+Saturday, May 14.

-Hammons House, Hutchens House, Monroe Apartments, Scholars House and Sunvilla Tower will remain open during winter and spring breaks.
+Kentwood Hall, Hammons House, Hutchens House, Monroe Apartments, Sunvilla Tower, and Scholars House will remain open during Thanksgiving, winter, and spring breaks.

 Students who wish to transfer to another room or residence hall may submit a room change request in My Missouri State.
 Requests are granted on a first come, first served basis as space becomes available.